ptitjes/konvo/.junie/guidelines.md

 ### Debugging

-1. Enable more verbose logging by configuring the logger level in `app/src/main/resources/simplelogger.properties`
+1. Enable more verbose logging by configuring the logger level in the sample application's `src/main/resources/simplelogger.properties`
-2. Use the `--debug` flag with Gradle for build debugging: `./gradlew --debug :app:run`
+2. Use the `--debug` flag with Gradle for build debugging: `./gradlew --debug :samples:discord-bot:run` or `./gradlew --debug :samples:standalone-compose-app:run`

 ### Working with AI Models